epfl-ml4ed/bias-at-a-second-glance/README.md

 # Bias at a Second Glance

 This repository is the official implementation of the COLING 2022 paper entitled ["Bias at a Second Glance: A Deep Dive into Bias for German Educational
-Peer-Review Data Modeling"](https://arxiv.org/pdf/2209.10335.pdf) written by Thiemo Wambsganss, Vinitra Swamy, Roman Rietsche, and Tanja Käser.
+Peer-Review Data Modeling"](https://arxiv.org/pdf/2209.10335.pdf) written by Thiemo Wambsganss*, Vinitra Swamy*, Roman Rietsche, and Tanja Käser.

 ## Project Overview